randomvariable/cluster-api/docs/book/src/reference/glossary.md

 Or __OS__

 A generically understood combination of a kernel and system-level userspace interface, such as Linux or Windows, as opposed to a particular distribution.

+### Operating System Distribution

+An OS Distribution refers to a packaged version of an Operating System, in order to primarily distinguish between different Linux distributions such as CentOS vs. Ubuntu vs. Talos, as opposed to differences between Operating Systems as a whole (e.g. Linux and Windows).

 # P
 ---